 Contained within the constellation are a number of notable deep-sky objects (DSOs), including the Virgo Cluster, a collection of around 2,000 individual galaxies that’s 15 million light years across, and situated 65 million light years from our solar system.
 In turn, it forms the central part of the Virgo Supercluster, which is 110 million light years across, and contains a large cluster of more than a million galaxies, including The Local Group, which comprises the Milky Way, Andromeda, Triangulum Galaxy, plus some dwarf galaxies.

-Naturally, the constellation is an especially rich target for deep-sky stargazing, and includes an impressive 11 galaxy-related Messier objects, of which roughly 60% are spirals, 30% ellipticals, and the rest irregular galaxies.
+Naturally, the constellation is an especially rich target for deep-sky stargazing with a telescope, and includes an impressive 11 galaxy-related Messier objects, of which roughly 60% are spirals, 30% ellipticals, and the rest irregular galaxies.
 The largest of these is the supergiant elliptical galaxy M87 which contains around 12,000 globular clusters; while the brightest is the Sombrero Galaxy (M104) with an apparent magnitude of +8.98, whose wide-brimmed appearance together with central bulge resembles the iconic Mexican hat.

 In total, Virgo contains the Messier objects M104, M61, M49, M58, M59, M60, M84, M86, M87, M89, M90, while the northern part of the Virgo Cluster (Coma–Virgo Cluster) is found in the neighboring constellation of Coma Berenices, together with 5 other galaxy-related Messier objects, namely M85, M88, M91, M98, M99, and M100.